 Moving on to our fourth category, this facility received a C for long-term care, which is generally an acceptable rating.
 For prospective residents looking for a permanent place to live rather than skilled nursing, long-term care is an important category.
 Once we concluded our assessment of the volume of nursing care, we then looked at the facility's vaccination data.
 We were optimistic to discover that this nursing home vaccinated 94.69879 percent of its residents for pneumonia.
 This place also excelled at keeping its residents out of the hospital.
 It had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.

 Compared to national and state averages across all facilities.

 Catholic Care Center Quality Metrics

 Minimizes Pressure Ulcers

-This indicates the percent of patients that sustained a pressure ulcer.
-Pressure ulcers are skin damage resulting from staying in the same position for too long.
+This tells you the percentage of patients that suffered from a pressure ulcer.
+Pressure ulcers are damage to the skin caused by remaining in one position for an excessive period of time.